Last updated on July 20, 2019

 Material for Fourths Tuning

-If you’re looking to make the shift from standard to fourths tuning a permanent one, we have the following in-depth resources now available in eBook and paperback formats:
+If you’re looking to make the shift from standard to fourths tuning a permanent one, or at least try it for an extended period of time, we have the following in-depth resources now available in eBook and paperback formats: